top of page

 Meet Mary Taylor

-Director of Young Daughters Division
+Director of Young

 Married to the founder of Hope Activated since 2006.
 We have a blended family of 5 children, whom I love dearly.